thephpleague/uri/components/pass.md

 $pass = $uri->pass; // $user is a League\Uri\Components\Pass object;
 ~~~

-## Properties
+## Properties and Methods

-The component representation, comparison and manipulation is done using the package [UriPart](/components/overview/#uri-part-interface) and the [Component](/components/overview/#component-interface) interfaces.
+The component representation, comparison and manipulation is done using the package [UriPart](/components/overview/#uri-part-interface) and the [Component](/components/overview/#uri-component-interface) interfaces methods.

-### Getting the decoded value of the pass
+### Pass::getValue

 <p class="message-notice">New in <code>version 4.2</code></p>